absmach/magistrala-docs/docs/provision.md

 }
 ```

-You can specify  `offset` and  `limit` parameters in order to fetch specific group of channels.
+You can specify `offset` and `limit` parameters in order to fetch specific subset of channels.
 In that case, your request should look like:

 ```bash
 curl -s -S -i --cacert docker/ssl/certs/ca.crt -H "Authorization: Bearer $USER_TOKEN" https://localhost/channels?offset=0&limit=5